KRCU Public Radio Public Documents

 - FY 2014 - Audited Financial Statement - Schedule A - CPB (pdf)

-KRCU Public Radio (KRCU/KSEF/KDMC) is licensed by the Federal Communications Commission to the Board of Regents of Southeast Missouri State University.
+KRCU Public Radio (KRCU/KSEF/KDMC) is licensed by the Federal Communications Commission to the Board of Governors of Southeast Missouri State University.

 Governing Board Open Meeting Information